Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/Height.rst

    * - Roughness SubLayer
      - RSL
      - Layer that is directly influenced by individual roughness elements
-     - Includes the UCL but is below the ISL
+     - includes the UCL but is below the ISL
    * - Urban canopy layer
      - UCL
      - Height of the roughness elements (RE)